Silverthorne Short-Term Rental Rules

 On January 11, 2023, the Town of Silverthorne formally passed Ordinance 2022-25, which instituted caps on the future issuance of Silverthorne short-term rental licenses.
 The ordinance created a map with three Silverthorne short-term rental license zones:

-- Area 1 covers the majority of the homes in Silverthorne, and the number of Silverthorne short-term rental licenses in Area 1 is now capped at 10% of the total residential units in that zone;
+- Area 1 covers the majority of Silverthorne homes, and the number of Silverthorne short-term rental licenses in Area 1 is now capped at 10% of the total residential units in that zone;

 - Area 2 covers a a smaller portion of the central downtown district, and the number of Silverthorne short-term rental licenses in Area 2 is now capped at 50% of the total residential units in that zone; and